emc211/optane-kdb-report/README.md

 - Wrote a test suite to examine the latency of a typical real time kdb market data system bench marked against one of the busiest day for US equities in 2020
 - Wrote tools to easily configure the splitting of real time data between dram and filesystem backed memory
-- Compared the performance of DRAM vs Optane Memory
+- Compared the performance of storing table in DRAM vs Optane Memory via appDirect.
 - Found that Optane is a viable solution to augment the realtime capacity of a kdb system and allows better utilisation of existing hardware where DRAM was previously a limiting factor

 ## Table of Contents